JcxaL/cloudml-project1/report.md

 **Mac CPU.** Points cluster near the **memory roof** across models; scaling batch helps modestly before scheduler and memory effects dominate.
 **Mac MPS.** At bs32+, **ResNet‑50** and **VGG‑16** drift near the **compute roof**; **MobileNetV2** stays lower in arithmetic intensity and responds best to batching and input-queue tuning.
 **CUDA (L4, RTX 4090).** Using the bandwidth‑estimated coordinate, **ResNet‑50 + AMP** lands near the **compute roof** at moderate/large batches (tensor‑core utilization). **VGG‑16** trends more **bandwidth‑leaning** (large activations). **MobileNetV2** is launch/pipeline‑sensitive at small batches.

-I did **not** fabricate Nsight counters.
-The estimator preserves physical validity: no point exceeds the minimum of compute and memory roofs at its coordinate.
-When bytes become available, updating plots is a one‑command aggregation refresh.

 ---